 Ben Gramig is Associate Professor in the Department of Agricultural and Consumer Economics at the University of Illinois at Urbana-Champaign.
 He works on interdisciplinary teams of social scientists, engineers, and climate and natural scientists to address agricultural, environmental and natural resource issues.
 He uses survey-based methods and secondary data to understand human-environment interactions and behavioral responses to public policy and market-based incentives.
-Gramig also work with process-based crop simulation and biophysical models to find cost-effective pollution control strategies at the watershed or landscape scale.
+Gramig also works with process-based crop simulation and biophysical models to find cost-effective pollution control strategies at the watershed or landscape scale.
 He is engaged in integrated research and outreach efforts to inform land use decision making that is influenced by weather and climate variability at the farm/landowner and watershed scales.
 Professor Gramig currently teaches an undergraduate course on environmental policy and a graduate course on natural resource and environmental economics.

 [Link to professional photo is below]